ghacks Technology News

 Manage Windows Explorer New Handlers

-The New menu in Windows Explorer displays a list of file types that can be created by selecting them from that menu.
-Several new handlers are available right after installation of the operating system including the creation of text documents and shortcuts.
+The New menu in Windows Explorer displays a list of file types that can be created by selecting them from the right-click context menu.
+Several new handlers are available right after installation of the operating system.
+This includes options to create plain text documents, shortcuts, or folders among others.

 Shell New Handler can be downloaded from its project website over at Sourceforge.
 It requires the Microsoft .net Framework 3.5 and runs fine on 32-bit and 64-bit Windows operating systems.